exoplatform/developer.exoplatform.org/README.md

 ## How to contribute ?

-Feel free to fork the repository and to propose pull requests.
+Feel free to fork the repository and submit pull requests.

-## How to preview the site ?
+## How to install the environment ?

 1. Install RVM and ruby